-- 62. (1) Subject to subsection (2), the laws specified in the Schedule are repealed to the extent set out in the third column thereof. - (2) Unless otherwise provided in this Act, any notice, regulation, rule, authorisation or order issued, made or granted, or any removal from the register or appointment made, or any other act done, or regarded to have been so issued, made, granted or done in terms of a provision of any of the laws repealed by subsection (1), must be regarded as having been issued, made, granted or done in terms of the corresponding provision of this Act, and continues to have force and effect - - (a) unless it is inconsistent with this Act; or - (b) until such time as it is set aside or repealed. - (3) For the purposes of subsection (2), the rules referred to in that subsection relating to improper conduct or misconduct must be construed as a reference to rules relating to unprofessional conduct made in terms of this Act. - (4) Any reference in any law to any of the former Boards referred to in section 61(5) must be regarded, unless the context otherwise indicates, to be a reference to the Council.

-(5) Subsections (2) and (4) do not imply that any member of a former Board continues to be a member of the Council after the commencement date.
+- 72. (1) Subject to subsection (2), the laws specified in the Schedule are hereby repealed to the extent set out in the third column thereof. - (2) Except as otherwise provided in section 71, any notice, regulation, rule, authorisation or order issued, made or granted, or any removal from the register, appointment or any other act done, or regarded to have been issued, made, granted, or done under or in terms of a provision of the laws repealed by subsection (1) must be regarded as having been issued, made, granted, or done under the corresponding provision of this Act and continues to have force and effect - - (a) except if it is inconsistent with this Act; or - (b) until it is set aside or repealed. - (3) For the purposes of subsection (2), any rules referred to in that subsection relating to improper conduct or misconduct must be construed as a reference to rules relating to unprofessional conduct. - (4) Any reference to the former Pharmacy Board in any law must be regarded, unless the context otherwise indicates, to be a reference to the Council. - (5) Subsection (2) does not imply that any member of the former Pharmacy Board continues to be a member of the Council after the commencement date.